netsody/netsody/drasyl-sdn/README.md

 # drasyl-sdn

-**drasyl-sdn** is a lightweight library for creating secure, software-defined overlay networks on top of drasyl.
+**drasyl-sdn** provides a secure software-defined overlay network on top of drasyl.
 It supports both centralized and distributed control planes.
-The library provides membership management through authentication and enables fine-grained access control between nodes.
+The daemon provides membership management through authentication and enables fine-grained access control between nodes.
 Nodes can be configured as gateways to provide access to external networks via the overlay.
 Both centralized and distributed control plane architectures are supported.
 Built on top of the [drasyl](../drasyl) library, all communication is encrypted and routed via the most local physical path available, bypassing typical network barriers such as NATs and stateful firewalls.

+To integrate an device into the software-defined overlay network, the drasyl daemon must be running on that device.
+The daemon handles the secure communication, routing, and access control for the device within the overlay network.

 ## Development

 ### Building

-To build the SDN node with Prometheus metrics and DNS support:
+To build the drasyl-sdn daemon with Prometheus metrics and DNS support:

 ```bash
 # From the repository root
 cargo build --package drasyl-sdn --release --features "prometheus dns"
 ```

-This will create a release binary that can be used to run an SDN node.
-The Prometheus feature enables detailed monitoring of the node's performance and network statistics.
+This will create a release binary that can be used to run the drasyl-sdn daemon.
+The Prometheus feature enables detailed monitoring of the daemon's performance and network statistics.
 The DNS feature allows nodes to be addressed by hostnames (e.g., `$hostname` or `$hostname.drasyl.network`).
 Note that DNS support is only available on macOS and Linux.

 ### Configuration

-The SDN node can be configured through a config file located at `config.toml` by default, which can be overridden using the `DRASYL_CONFIG` environment variable.
-The config file is created upon first start and contains the node's identity.
+The drasyl-sdn daemon can be configured through a config file located at `config.toml` by default, which can be overridden using the `DRASYL_CONFIG` environment variable.
+The config file is created upon first start and contains the daemon's identity.

 Networks that the node should join can be defined as follows.
 Each network requires a configuration that can be loaded either from a local file or via HTTP for centralized control.